awaescher/FluentDragDrop/README.md

 ## 🔆 Effects

 To make your drag and drop implementation even more impressive, this repository also contains a project called "FluentDragDrop.Effects".
-It is part of the FluentDragDrop solution but builds to a separate and optional package which extends FluentDragDrop with a set of default effects.
+It is part of the FluentDrag&Drop solution but builds to a separate and optional package which extends FluentDrag&Drop with a set of default effects.

 Some of these effects are:
 - FadeIn